StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will, once published on METADATA be kept as the Github branch Stan-j0.3-v0.1.3
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.1.3

 ## What's new

 ### Version 0.1.3

-1. Fix for several other issues on Windows, e.g. CRLF.
+1. Fix for several additional issues on Windows, e.g. CRLF.
-2. Handling of CMDSTAN_HOME is still being studied.
+2. Handling of obtaining and passing CMDSTAN_HOME is still being studied.
-3. For now removed Julia upper bound 0.4- (although Gadfly on 0.4 is needed).
+3. For now the Julia upper bound 0.4- has been removed, although several dependencies are not yet available on Julia 0.4.

 ### Version 0.1.2